AIP21/WAT-Vis/README.md

 12. **Extensive** configuration for almost everything
 13. Ability to export a view of all the data in one image or take a screenshot of the current view.
 14. Dark/Light mode so you don't burn your eyes.
+15. World mapping using a seed.
+Just input your world seed and version when importing data and it will map out the biomes for you.
+16. Automatically fetches updates from github and asks you if you want to update.
 15. And some other stuff I forgot to write here.

 #### CSV SUPPORT IS COMING SOON